Curious how we select educators? Or interested in teaching at Sugar? Here's some answers!

 Folks who want to teach email Corey More, our Virtual Education Coordinator, directly at [email protected]

 Corey reviews the topics that the educator works with and determines if any of those topics fit with the store’s needs.
 Next, they work with the potential educator to find a professional connection that is able to recommend the potential educator.

 If no connections can be found and the potential educator has a future class in a place that one of our Sugar staff members is able to attend, we attend the workshop.

 If the potential educator doesn’t have any workshops coming up, we set up an audition.
-The potential educator and Alicia pick a topic from the educator’s class list and the educator prepares a 20-minute live or recorded mini workshop.
+The potential educator and Corey pick a topic from the educator’s class list and the educator prepares a 20-minute live or recorded mini workshop.
 Sugar staff provides feedback to the educator and makes a decision on booking.

 All educators are required to sign an agreement that specifies that they will use language that is inclusive of all genders, ethnicities, sexual orientations and relationship statuses, positive toward multiple body types, aware of the impact that various dis/abilities may have on sexuality or sexual practices and include options that address those impacts as needed.
 They agree to not make assumptions about participants gender, sexual orientation or relationship status.
 They agree to model consent, including asking before touching any participant or demonstration partner.
 They agree to emphasize confidentiality.

 Workshop educators are paid by splitting ticket sales between the presenter and the store.
 Occasionally we offer free workshops.
 In those cases, a fee is negotiated in advance and paid on the day of the workshop.